INMichevska20/INMichevska20/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
  				   				School process

-- 🎓 Vocational School of Computer Programming and Innovations
+- 🎓 Class 9A in Vocational School of Computer Programming and Innovations
-- 💻 C++, HTML5 and CSS3
+- 💻 C++, HTML5, CSS3 and JavaScript
-- 🍼 Beginner in GitHub
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 							        Leisure activities

-- 👀 Testing different codes
-- 🔰 Playing football (or running in the park)
+- ✈ Travelling around the world
+- 🔰 Climbing and cycling
-- 🌄 Mountain climbing
+- 🌄 Ascending peaks

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 							              Quotes